ruizjorgealt/adv-data-struc-ass/README.md

 Programming assignments/projects for COMP 282

-Each assignment focuses on a data type and its proper implementation to perform process.
+Each assignment focuses on a data structure and its proper implementation.

-The data types/structures constructed in the assignments are:
+The data structures constructed in the assignments are:
 1. Project1 –
 2. Project2 –
 3. Project3 –